rac-dev-rcoem/rc-plane-berkik/README.md

 10. Tape and Adhesive

-You'll find the plans for the RC Plane in the plans folders of this repository, also find a detailed explaination of the components and their use in the ['tutorial'](./tutorial/tutorial.md) folder.
+You'll find the plans for the RC Plane in the plans folders of this repository, also find a detailed explanation of the components and their use in the ['tutorial'](./tutorial/tutorial.md) folder.
 Start building right away!

+- *Berkik 3 plans*
-*Berkik 3 plans credits: Paper Replika*
+- *credits: Paper Replika*
-*Schematic credits: Sky Hobbies Singapore*
+- *Schematic credits: Sky Hobbies Singapore*

 Build Smart🛠️✨